Oni: In popular culture

-The oni remains a very popular motif in Japanese popular culture.
-Their varied modern depiction sometimes relies on just one or two distinctive features which mark a character as an oni, they will always have horns and will sometimes have a distinctive skin colour, but such a depiction might otherwise appear human and entirely lack the fearsome or grotesque features of traditional oni.
-The context of oni in popular culture is similarly varied, with instances such as appearances in animated cartoons, video games and use as commercial mascots.
+Oni remain a very popular motif in Japanese popular culture.
+Their varied modern depiction sometimes relies on just one or two distinctive features which mark a character as an oni, such as horns or a distinctive skin colour, although the character may otherwise appear human, lacking the oni's traditionally fearsome or grotesque features.
+The context of oni in popular culture is similarly varied, with instances such as appearances in cartoons, video games, and use as commercial mascots.

-The videogame series ‘’Onimusha’’ is largely based on Japanese demon/oni/yokai folklore and themes.